kaushalrijal/kampaign/README.md

 Security notes
 	•	SMTP credentials are kept in the local .env file or set through the settings page
-## Contributing

-Pull requests are welcome.
-Please feel free to open an issue for bugs or feature requests.sswords if shared or compromised

 # Contribution